Relationships and Sex Education (RSE) Policy

 Special Educational Needs and Disabilities (SEND)

 Relationships Education, RSE and Health Education must be accessible for all pupils.
 This is particularly important when planning to teach pupils with special educational needs and disabilities.
-High-quality teaching is differentiated and personalised to ensure accessibility and we are mindful of the ‘preparing for adulthood’ outcomes, as set out in the SEND code of practice.
+High-quality teaching is differentiated and personalised as the starting point to ensure accessibility and we are mindful of the ‘preparing for adulthood’ outcomes, as set out in the SEND code of practice.

-The school recognises that pupils with SEND may need more help than others in coping with the physical and emotional aspects of growing up; they may also need more help in learning what sorts of behaviour are and are not acceptable.
-Staff understand that certain aspects of SEND may make a pupil more vulnerable to abuse and, in this context, will take care to ensure that, in a manner commensurate with their understanding, pupils are supported to build greater resilience.
+The school recognises that some pupils may need more help than others in coping with the physical and emotional aspects of growing up; they may also need more help in learning what sorts of behaviour are and are not acceptable.
+Staff understand that certain aspects of an individual child may make a pupil more vulnerable to abuse and, in this context, will take care to ensure that, in a manner commensurate with their understanding, pupils are supported to build greater resilience.

 Parental rights and consultation